KyleTheCarpenter/Godot-Plugins/Godot-Debugger/ReadMe.txt

 **************************************************************************************************

 	Instructions :
-Plop the Hub.gd in your project folder
+Plop the Hud.gd in your project folder
 Create Hud.gd as an AutoLoad(singleton) in godot

 onready var hud = preload("res://Hud.gd") #or w/e directory its stored in